• Skip to primary navigation

 Canadian travel insurance is typically unlikely to cover the following:

-- Injuries from high-risk activities (e.g., snowboarding, ice climbing) unless an adventure sports rider is added
+• Injuries from high-risk activities (e.g., snowboarding, ice climbing) unless you add an "extreme sports" rider to your policy

 Think before you drink!
 Canada has a strong drinking culture, and it's tempting to enjoy a few drinks while doing outdoor activities with friends.
 But remember, travel insurance won’t cover you if you're injured while intoxicated.
 So, save the beers for when you're safely back at camp or your accommodation.